Comparing Retirement Housing Options: A Guide

 Downsizing Retirement Options

 It’s true that you don’t need as much space when you’re kids are grown and on their own.
-Typically, a bigger house is a more expensive house and money wasted if you don’t need the space.
+Typically, a bigger house is a more expensive house to heat and cool, which is money wasted if you don’t need the space.

 Not only is a bigger home more expensive, it’s also harder physically to maintain.
 For many, that’s the most important reason to downsize.